-How do I get more information about the Boston Marathon and the John Hancock Charity Program?
+How do I get more information about the Boston Marathon and the John Hancock Nonprofit Program?

-For more information about the marathon, visit the Boston Athletic Association website and the John Hancock Charity Program website.
+For more information about the marathon, visit the Boston Athletic Association website and the John Hancock Nonprofit Program website.

 What if someone wants more information about Boston Children’s Museum and its programs?